Concordium/concordium-rust-smart-contracts/CTS1.rst

 ^^^^^^^^^^^^

 The receiving address of a transfer, which is either an account address or a contract address.
-In the case of a contract address, additional information such as the name of a receive function and some additional bytes to call on the receiving contract.
+In the case of a contract address: a name of the hook receive function to invoke is also needed.

 It is serialized as: First byte indicates whether it is an account address or a contract address.
 In case the first byte is 0 then ``AccountAddress`` (``address``) is followed.